laoban-dev/laoban/README.md

      * Now you know how all the projects have responded to the upgrade: they are all using it, and they have been compiled and tested
 * Updating a global version number
      * If the projects are tightly coupled, I like them to share a version number.
+* When the commands take a long time you can see the tail of the logs of the commands easily
+     * Press ? while the commands are running for a menu

 # Typical usage